Chart Color Schemes

 Health outcomes in Gowrie are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

 Mental health issues and asthma are the most common medical conditions in the area, impacting 9.7 and 8.4% of residents respectively.
-66.0% of residents declare themselves completely clear of medical ailments, compared to 66.1% across Australian Capital Territory.
-The area has 18.6% of residents aged 65 and over (576 people), higher than the 17.6% in Australian Capital Territory.
+66.0% of residents declare themselves completely clear of medical ailments, similar to the 66.1% across Australian Capital Territory.
+The area has 18.6% of residents aged 65 and over (576 people), which is higher than the 17.6% in Australian Capital Territory.
 Health outcomes among seniors are above average, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health